athirap97/MainProject/README.md

 5. Try the bot

 The files contain :

-report : all written content regarding project output : all screenshots of project output
+1. report : all written content regarding project
+2. output : all screenshots of project output
-DNN_chatbot : chatbot training and backend code (intermediate files not included) servers : server and client files (intermediate files not included) virtual_assistant : complete project files along with the last checkpoint saved (intermediate files also included)
+3. DNN_chatbot : chatbot training and backend code (intermediate files not included)
+4. servers : server and client files (intermediate files not included)
+5. virtual_assistant : complete project files along with the last checkpoint saved (intermediate files also included)
+6. presentation : all the presentations that were prepared during the development of the project